Kailash Manasarovar Lake Tour Packages for 2025

 The outer route is the most famous one that circles Mount Kailash and goes via the high mountain pass, Drolma La.
 It takes 56 kilometers to travel Mount Kailash's outer kora.

-It involves three-day travel with overnight stops at the monasteries of Drirapuk and Zutulpuk along the way.
+It involves a three-day travel with overnight stops at the monasteries of Drirapuk and Zutulpuk along the way.
 Some pilgrims who perform prostration can complete a circle in as little as a day, while most foreigners require three days.

 Also, the trekking can be ended in Hor Qu village nowadays before arriving at Darchen in a vehicle on the last day of Kora.
-So, the vehicle transfer makes the journey a little easy as you will be skipping some hours of trekking.
+So, the vehicle transfer makes the journey a little easier as you will be skipping some hours of trekking.

-Generally, the first and the last day of the Parikrama are easier than the second day because we have to come across a high mountain pass named Drolma La Pass at 5645 meters on the second day.
+Generally, the first and the last days of the Parikrama are easier than the second day because we have to come across a high mountain pass named Drolma La Pass at 5645 meters on the second day.

 This is also the highest elevation a traveler gains during the Mount Kailash Manasarovar Lake Tour.
 The second day would also be the longest trekking day of this Mount Kailash Kora where we should encounter rocky paths, ice-covered hills, and ruins.

 Another challenge during the Mount Kailash Parikrama and the whole Mt.
-Kailash Manasarovar Lake Tour would be the AMS (Altitude Mountain Sickness).
+Kailash Manasarovar Lake Tour would be AMS (Altitude Mountain Sickness).

 Tibet is already at a high altitude and during this trip, we would be traveling to higher elevation places over 4000 meters.

-So, there are chances of getting altitude sickness but we can prevent it by taking the required acclimatization, hydrating, moving slowly, etc. Similarly, if you witness symptoms of altitude sickness, you are advised to inform about it your guide as soon as possible.
+So, there are chances of getting altitude sickness but we can prevent it by taking the required acclimatization, hydrating, moving slowly, etc. Similarly, if you witness symptoms of altitude sickness, you are advised to inform your guide as soon as possible.

 Also Read: Difficulty and Preparation for Mount Kailash Mansarovar